cayleygraph/cayley/docs/Overview.md

 * Query (a request/response editor for the query language)
 * Query Shape (a visualization of the shape of the final query.
 Does not execute the query.)
 * Visualize  (runs a query and, if tagged correctly, gives a sigmajs view of the results)
-* Write (an interface to write or remove individual triples or triple files)
+* Write (an interface to write or remove individual quads or quad files)

 ----